Introduction

 9. Remain Calm and Patient

-During an autism meltdown, it’s important to stay calm and patient!
-Even though it can be hard, remember that the person isn’t trying to behave this way on purpose.
-Show them comfort and support while also giving them space to regulate their senses.
-It’s important to respect their needs and feelings during this time!
+During an autism meltdown, it’s crucial to remain calm and patient.
+Remember, the person isn’t behaving this way on purpose.
+Offer comfort and support while allowing them space to regulate their senses.
+Respect their needs and feelings during this time.

-Please keep in mind that surviving autism meltdowns requires a combination of preparation, communication, self-care, and patience.
-By following these tips and learning more about autism, you can help to support your loved one and reduce the risk of meltdowns.
-Remember, every individual with autism is unique, and what works for one person may not work for another.
-It is essential to observe and adapt strategies that work best for your loved one.
+Surviving autism meltdowns requires preparation, communication, self-care, and patience.
+By using these tips and understanding autism better, you can support your loved one and reduce the risk of meltdowns.
+Remember, every individual with autism is unique, so it’s essential to adapt strategies that work best for your loved one.